-Do you ever feel like your child’s behaviour is a reflection on you?
-Are you offended by your child’s behaviour?
+Do you ever feel like your children’s behavior is a reflection on you?
+Are you offended by your children’s behavior?
 Here is what you should do when you feel that way.

-When your child shows signs of inappropriate and disappointing behaviour you may be thinking that the child is acting this way because of your parenting choices.
+When your child shows signs of inappropriate and disappointing behavior you could be thinking that the child is acting this way because of your parenting choices.

 Unfortunately, your child doesn’t often care about your feelings when they are disobeying or having a tantrum.
 They simply don’t know how to handle their own emotions and are only thinking of themselves at that moment.